beillm/beginner-python/README.md

 ```
 def my_variable(a):
 ```
-  * to use a variable, plug it in to the problem you are tryin to solve.
+  * to use a variable, plug it in to the problem you are trying to solve.
 For Example:
   ```
 def my_variable(a,b):
 if a > b: